 Positive externalities: There are some SDGs that are not directly targeted by the primary business of our companies but the focus on direct goals often leads to positive externalities that spill over to other SDG goals.
 These positive externalities portray Elevar’s comprehensive contribution towards the SDGs but do not always have measurable metrics.
 For example, education and its impact on gender equality, or MSME financing increasing access to capital and as a result reducing inequality.

-Elevar’s investment focus is to capitalize entrepreneurs who create access for underserved customers in low-income communities.
-The Elevar Method, or Human Centered Venture Capital, has resulted in investments in areas such as agriculture finance, education finance, low-income housing finance, payment networks, MSMEs or small business finance, migrant services and rural healthcare.
-Together, Elevar’s active portfolio contribute to 10 of the 17 SDGs.
+Elevar’s investment focus is to capitalize on entrepreneurs who create access for underserved customers in low-income communities.
+The Elevar Method, or Human Centered Venture Capital, has resulted in investments in areas such as agriculture finance, education finance, low-income housing finance, payment networks, MSMEs or small business finance, migrant services, and rural healthcare.
+Together, Elevar’s active portfolio contributes to 10 of the 17 SDGs.